-Part-time regular employees working twenty (20) or more hours per week (thirty (30) or more for those hired on or after July 1, 2012) shall be eligible to enroll in the City's vision insurance plan.
+Part-time regular employees working thirty (30) or more hours per week shall be eligible to enroll in the City's vision insurance plan.
 However, the City's share shall be one-half (1/2) that for full-time regular employee.